Gay Marriage/Same Sex Act, what does the Bible say?

 As prophesied, we who are “deaf can hear and blind can see” spiritual things to change to be “one” with the Father.
 What a powerful proof that is !

 Marriage for homosexuals is not sin per se, but the actual “sexual act” is.
-Gay marriage, brings the couple closer to the temptation of committing homosexual acts in the “privacy of their homes“.
+Gay marriage, nevertheless brings the couple closer to the temptation of committing homosexual acts in the “privacy of their homes“.
 Therefore, that marriage should be avoided, discouraged and not condoned.
-While “civil union” among homosexuals maybe a civil benefit for the couple in a particular state, this may still be “pushing the envelope” towards temptation and committing sexual/immoral acts.
+While “civil union” among homosexuals maybe a civil benefit for the couple (financial or otherwise) in a particular State, this may still be “pushing the envelope” towards temptation and committing sexual/immoral acts.

 People attending homosexual marriage maybe sending a wrong message of “encouragement” to do homosexual act.
 Nevertheless, no one should judge against anybody attending that wedding for good reason like “love covers all”.

 Flee from temptation.
 But if gays must marry despite advice against it, just remember that gay marriage does not confer legitimacy or morality for the “homosexual act” and can not be used to “cover” acts of immorality.
 Celibacy for heterosexuals or LGBTQ maybe an option for those with proclivities or orientation toward sexual immorality.
 The apostle Paul (a heterosexual, not homosexual ) adopted this “alternate behavior” of celibacy as Catholic priests also took this as their “vow”, although a few failed.
 Some gays also hold firm to stay celibate or convert.
 Similarly, “straight people” should flee from temptation that leads to adultery.

 The Holy Spirit will sanctify us and strengthen the “weak flesh” for the glory of God.
 Believe in God and this gift of the Holy Spirit of power (at the appointed time and calling) will be given to us to overcome temptation before it degenerates to sin.